Hawthorne, Failure to State Time of Last Driving, Set Aside

-Usually, police watch the suspect driving and then ask the suspect to submit to a breath test at the scene, so the time the suspect last drove is clear and the blood alcohol level is measured well within three hours.
+Usually, police watch the suspect driving and then ask the suspect to submit to a breath test at the scene, so the time when the suspect last drove is clear, it is written in the police report and the BAC is measured well within three hours.
+The 23152(b) presumption is then not an issue.Main Point: CHP arrests our client after he falls asleep while driving on the I-105 Freeway, rear-ending a cab; CHP fails to state time of accident, making the blood alcohol content measurement legally irrelevant.

 In the case of our client, who fell asleep at the wheel and ran into the back of a cab on the 105 Freeway, police came to the scene and our client was standing next to his car.
-No one was hurt in the collision.
+Fortunately, no one was hurt in the collision.

-Our client refused a breath test at the scene, as is within his rights.
+Our client refused a breath test at the scene, as is within his rights under Vehicle Code § 23612(i).
 He was then transported to the Hawthorne Police Station, where he gave a breath sample that measured 0.12% BAC.

-Police did not attempt to administer any field sobriety tests of the client at the scene, which the police may have understood would have been vulnerable to criticism because the client was jarred by the collision.
+Police did not attempt to administer any field sobriety tests (FST’s) of the client at the scene, which the police may have understood would have been vulnerable to criticism because the client was jarred by the collision, impairing his balance.

 When the client contacted Greg Hill & Associates, he thought he had no chance, but he knew hiring an attorney would at least give him peace of mind that an expert in DUI was looking at his case.